jimmylevell/crowd-overview/CrowdManager/readme.md

 ## Database Layout
 ![Database Layout](../Documentation/DataSchema.png)

+As additional sorting of the collection is required the following indexes within mongo db must be created:
+- On all collections the index `createdAt` must be created

+To add the index to the collection the Explore Data View within Azure Cosmos DB can be used.
+Within the Explorer the corresponding collection can be selected.
+View the tab "Scale & Settings" the index can be added.
+- createdAt: single Field

 ## Development
 ### Visual Studio Code
 The project is developed using Visual Studio Code.
 For the development a dev container is available.
 This container contains all the necessary tools to develop the application.
 The container is based on the official node image.